 This guide uncovers what marketing automation platforms do–and how much they cost.

-To win back time you can otherwise spend on your business’s growth and core services, you need to funnel tasks into elimination, delegation or automation.
+To win back the time you can otherwise spend on your business’s growth and core services, you need to funnel tasks into elimination, delegation, or automation.

 SMBs eliminate and delegate tasks easily enough.
 It’s the automation part that can seem complicated to startups, especially when it comes to marketing automation tools, which are also paid tools.
 Are they worth the money?
 Which one is right for you?

 Marketing channels continue to become more segmented and granular– it covers everything that gives your business an edge in its audience intelligence and reach: paid adverts, SEO, email, mobile, content creation, and social media, each of which has its own rules and specific techniques.